 - 4.1.2.18 In addition to presenting some indicative generation zones and some of the issues surrounding the zoning process, consideration was given to the balance between facilitating transmission access tradability within zones and the consequences of constraint costs and stability. - 4.1.2.19 Operational constraint cost is calculated based on the volume of active constraints (MWh), multiplied by the cost (£/MWh) of these constraints.
 It was noted that a small generation zone will lead to less trading options, though this might not necessarily be considered as a 'low' level trading.
 Working Group 3 members considered that a potential % cap of total zonal trades should ideally, be the same for all generation zones, although different zones may permit a far larger volume of transmission access trade for the same operational cost risk.
-It was considered that limits on trades would allow larger zones with more nodes, and that a limit could be set as a function of the load factor of generators, or proportions of the total transmission access capacity (MW) within a zone. - 4.1.2.20 National Grid presented some high level analysis on the volume of additional constraints and the associated cost of this, based on a mid depth local works definition and the exchange of between 25-100% of TEC within a zone when compared to existing constraint costs of approximately £80m per annum.
+It was considered that a limit could be set as a function of the load factor of generators, or proportions of the total transmission access capacity (MW) within a zone. - 4.1.2.20 National Grid presented some high level analysis on the volume of additional constraints and the associated cost of this, based on a mid depth local works definition and the exchange of between 25-100% of TEC within a zone when compared to existing constraint costs of approximately £80m per annum.